How to build your inventory

 We document adding variables in the main inventory file for simplicity.
 However, storing variables in separate host and group variable files is a more robust approach to describing your system policy.
 Setting variables in the main inventory file is only a shorthand.
 See Organizing host and group variables for guidelines on storing variable values in individual files in the ‘host_vars’ directory.
 See Organizing host and group variables for details.

 You can easily assign a variable to a single host, then use it later in playbooks.
 You can do this directly in your inventory file.
-In INI:

 [atlanta] host1 http_port=80 maxRequestsPerChild=808 host2 http_port=303 maxRequestsPerChild=909